- Guide Map

 Do you have what it takes to become a Jedi Knight?
-The Jedi masters at the Jedi Training Academy will help you find out!
+The Jedi Masters at Jedi Training: Trials of the Temple will help you find out!

-The Jedi Training Academy is a 30-minute session that takes place near Star Tours in the Disney's Hollywood Studios.
-The Jedi Master and his assistants work with participants in a light saber training exercise -- robes and plastic light sabers are provided.
+Jedi Training: Trials of the Temple is a 20- to 25-minute session that takes place on a special stage adjacent to Star Tours in Disney's Hollywood Studios.
+The Jedi Master and his assistants work with participants in light saber training exercises -- robes and plastic light sabers are provided.
 Those who successfully complete the training are proclaimed to be Padawans, and receive a certificate.

-Sign-ups take place at the ABC Sound Studio (former home of Sounds Dangerous with Drew Carey).
-Children ages 4-12 can participate and there are approximately 15 children per show.
-Participants are required to meet 30 minutes prior to their show time at the ABC Sound Studio.
+Sign-ups take place at the Indiana Jones Adventure Outpost.
+Children ages 4-12 can participate.
+Participants are required to meet 30 minutes prior to their show time at a designated location.
 Ten minutes prior to the show they are walked down to the stage.

 NOTE: See sign-up process in Touring Tips below!

-To prove themselves, the students must take on Vader, using the routine they have just learned.
-Fortunately the Jedi Master is standing by to remind, help, and encourage the kids to follow through.
+While stressing that these figures are not real, the Jedi Master tells the youngsters that they must face their fears and do battle with either Darth Vader or the Seventh Sister, using the routine they have just learned.
+Fortunately the Jedi Master and assistants are standing by to remind, help, and encourage the kids to follow through.

-The entire show is accompanied by appropriate music, light saber sound effects, and dialog from Darth Vader and the Jedi Master.
+The entire show is accompanied by appropriate music, light saber sound effects, and dialog from Darth Vader, the Seventh Sister and the Jedi Master.

-The Jedi Training Academy has become one of the most popular offerings for children at Disney's Hollywood Studios.
+The Jedi Training has become one of the most popular offerings for children at Disney's Hollywood Studios.
 However, due to the nature of the show, it is only available to a relatively small number of guests per day.
-The Jedi Training Academy offers 15 shows daily with 15 children participants per show.
+Jedi Training: Trials of the Temple offers 15 shows daily with a limited number of participants (15-20) per show.

 Be sure to consult the daily Entertainment Times Guide for performances the day you visit.

-Arrive Early: Sign-ups for the Jedi Training Academy start as soon as the park's turnstiles are opened (this includes Extra Magic Hour mornings); if the park is scheduled to open at 9 a.m., they tend to open about 15 minutes prior.
+Arrive Early: Sign-ups for Jedi Training start as soon as the park's turnstiles are opened (this includes Extra Magic Hour mornings); if the park is scheduled to open at 9 a.m., they tend to open about 15 minutes prior.
+Sign up for the show at the Indiana Jones Adventure Outpost.
 This should be your first stop once you enter the park -- the earlier you sign up, the earlier the show you will get into.
 Spots fill up very quickly and it is not uncommon for all spots to be filled by 10 or 10:30 a.m., depending on park attendance.
-One parent should go immediately with the children to sign them up while the other goes to get Fastpasses for another attraction.
+One parent should go immediately with the children to sign them up.

 Have Your Children With You: As part of the sign-up process the cast members need to ask your children a couple of questions to make sure they will follow instructions and be safe on stage.
 Cast members will also ask the children how old they are to verify they are between the ages of 4 and 12.
 For this reason, you need to have your children with you.
 Spots cannot be saved for children who are not present.